 But the glasses in the photos are full of ice cubes…??
 In a tropical country, especially during the summer, it is next to impossible to keep a drink cold unless ice is thrown in.
 The trick is to not take forever to finish the drink so that it doesn’t get diluted too much.

 - ice cubes

-Place all the ingredients in a shaker, shake and pour into a glass.
+Place all the ingredients in a shaker and shake gently to blend.

-Alternatively, just dump everything into a glass, stir and enjoy.
+Alternatively, just dump everything into glasses, stir and enjoy.